-- D- xylose is a pentose which produces a brown complex with maximum absorption at 475nm when reacted with o- toluidine in the presence of acetic acid and heat. - Hexoses also reacts with O- toluidine but produce a different complex with an absorption peak at 622 nm, this ensures that morning empties the bladder and discards the urine.
+- D- xylose is a pentose which produces a brown complex with maximum absorption at 475nm when reacted with o- toluidine in the presence of acetic acid and heat. - Hexoses also reacts with O- toluidine but produce a different complex with an absorption peak at 622 nm, this ensures that interference with glucose is minimum.